A link to reset your password has been sent to your email

 Go hiking in the forest and do some bird watching, enjoy the beauty of natural hot springs, go on a night visit to the volcano, and a trip to Venado Caves.
 For some ocean adventures enjoy a diving session, snorkeling or sailing.

-Please book your flight to arrive at Daniel Oduber Quirós International Airport (LIR) or Juan Santamaría International Airport (SJO) Transfers from and to Daniel Oduber Quirós International Airport (LIR) is available upon request.
-The price is 25 USD per person in a shared shuttle.
-In case there is just one passenger, the cost is 50 USD for arrival between 11 a.m. to 1 p.m. and 65 USD for any other arrival times.
+Please book your flight to arrive at Daniel Oduber Quirós International Airport (LIR) in Liberia or Juan Santamaría International Airport (SJO) in San Jose.
+Private transfer from and to Daniel Oduber Quirós International Airport (LIR) is available for 90 USD and shared transfer from Juan Santamaría International Airport (SJO) is available for 57 USD.

 The ride with the public bus takes approximately six hours from San Jose.
 As this is a public service, you cannot make a reservation; therefore, you must purchase the ticket personally as early as possible.
 Students with a homestay reservation should inform the bus driver to drop them off at the bus stop in Villareal.
 Since the reception of the school closes on Sundays at 4 p.m., students staying at a student house should not take the public bus to Tamarindo.
 There is no problem for students to take the public bus if they stay with a host family.
 At the bus stop in Villareal, they will be picked up by a member of the host family.

 For this organizer you can guarantee your booking through BookSurfCamps.com.
 All major credit cards supported.

 We respect your privacy.
 We will not publish or share your email address in any way.